-We have audited the accompanying financial statements of the governmental activities and major fund of Lincoln-Marti Charter Schools, Inc. (Osceola Campus Charter School) (the "School"), (a Component Unit of the School Board of Osceola County), as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and major fund of Lincoln-Marti Charter Schools, Inc. (Osceola Campus Charter School) (the "School"), (a Component Unit of the School Board of Osceola County), as of and for the years ended June 30, 2019 and 2018, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.